 We are BP or not BP? – a merry troupe of players who came together in 2012 aghast that our beloved Bard’s works and memory had been purloined by BP in a case of greenwash most foul.
 We are like a drop of water that in the ocean seeks another drop.
 Together, we will make a flood.

 Now we are a national network of actor-vists, our number growing daily, performing disobedient theatre in many different oil-sponsored spaces.
 Our first guerrilla Shakespeare performance (as the Reclaim Shakespeare Company), on April 23rd 2012 (Shakespeare’s birthday), starred 2 players; our largest to date – a mass creative action at the British Museum’s BP-sponsored Assyria exhibition – featured 350 people.
 We have performed without permission at the Royal Shakespeare Theatre, the British Museum, the Edinburgh International Festival, the National Gallery, Cadogan Hall, the Royal Opera House, the Science Museum, the Roundhouse, the Noel Coward Theatre, the National Portrait Gallery and in Tate Britain.
 You can watch films of them here.

-We invade stages with courage, humour and respect, well-polished and thoughtful, our aim to win over audiences, to provoke and entertain, and to make the RSC and the British Museum profoundly uncomfortable with the noxious, treach’rous, belching oily rogue they have chosen as a partner.
+We invade stages and cultural spaces with courage, humour and respect; our aim is to win over audiences, to provoke and entertain, and to make the British Museum, National Portrait Gallery, Science Museum and others profoundly uncomfortable with the noxious, treach’rous, belching oily rogue they have chosen as a partner.

 Once more unto the breach, dear friends, once more!